 What benefit does empathy have in the workplace?

 Numerous studies have found a correlation between empathy and more productive and cost-effective workplaces, which then eventuate in better business results.
 They have also shown that managers who demonstrate empathy have employees who are sick less often and who generally report greater happiness.
-The Harvard Business Review on 8th January concluded that “corporate empathy is not an oxymoron…it is a hard skill that should be required from the board-room to the shop floor”.
+Empathetic workplace tend to enjoy stronger collaboration, less stress and greater morale, and their employees bounce back more quickly from difficult moments such as layoffs.
+In Tim Cook’s 2017 MIT commencement address, he warned graduates, “People will try to convince you that you should keep empathy out of your career.
+Don’t accept this false premise.”
+Research demonstrates that Cook and other leaders are on to something.
+A Harvard Business Review concluded that “corporate empathy is not an oxymoron…it is a hard skill that should be required from the board-room to the shop floor”.
 Empathetic managers foster a climate of support and understanding which subsequently boosts employee wellbeing.
 It’s also believed that empathy instills trust, which equates to better team work.
 Forbes reports that empathetic managers create engagement and employee loyalty, and empathetic customer service reps drive customer loyalty.
 Empathy is even the key ingredient in Apple’s ‘Employee Training Manual‘.

 Convinced?
 Now check out this excellent animation on the difference between Empathy and Sympathy, as explained by research professor, Brené Brown, to help refine your skills!